thoughtbot/ruby-science/release/ruby-science.md

 # DRY

-The DRY principle - short for "don't repeat yourself" - comes from [The Pragmatic Programmer](http://pragprog.com/book/tpp/the-pragmatic-programmer).
+The DRY principle&mdash;short for "don't repeat yourself"&mdash;comes from [The Pragmatic Programmer](http://pragprog.com/book/tpp/the-pragmatic-programmer).

-The principle states:
+This principle states:

 > Every piece of knowledge must have a single, unambiguous, authoritative
 > representation within a system.